Kent Stermon

 Kent Stermon (1972—2022) was a Florida businessman and Republican activist.
 He was a political associate and friend of Ron DeSantis, who appointed Stermon to the Florida Board of Governors in 2019.
-He committed suicide following sexual misconduct allegations.
+He died by suicide following sexual misconduct allegations.

 Early life and career

 Kent Stermon was born in Collinsville, Illinois, on January 24, 1972.
 He received his bachelor's degree in finance from Georgia State University.
 Stermon's college roommate was former Florida representative Travis Cummings.

 Jacksonville politics

 Stermon cultivated relationships with members of the Jacksonville Sheriff's Office (JSO).
 He was given badges allowing him access to the JSO headquarters by three consecutive Republican sheriffs, beginning with current congressman John Rutherford in 2013.
 He was particularly close with Chief Mike Williams, another of the sheriffs who renewed his access to the JSO headquarters.

 In the weeks before his death, Stermon's access to JSO facilities became a public controversy.
 It was learned that Stermon had used his badges more than 700 times—far more frequently than any others with JSO headquarter access—including multiple accesses after normal business hours.
 Current Jacksonville Sheriff T. K. Waters no longer allows “special access to individuals outside of the need for official business.”
 Stermon was also an ally of Jacksonville Mayor Lenny Curry.
 In a since-deleted tweet in December 2022, Mayor Curry defended Stermon against local lawyer John Phillips, who tweeted about potential changes to Stermon's badge access to JSO headquarters.
-Curry called Phillips a ‘media [expletive] with no compass’ and told him to ‘pound sand, chump,’ saying that he felt ‘compelled to reply’ since Phillips mentioned ‘[his] friend, Kent.’
+Curry called Phillips a "media [expletive] with no compass" and told him to "pound sand, chump," saying that he felt "compelled to reply" since Phillips mentioned ‘[his] friend, Kent.’
 Phillips also owns the Jacksonville-based publication Folio Weekly, which published a piece critical of Stermon and sheriff Mike Williams in June 2022.

 Stermon was a member of the host committee of the 2020 Republican National Convention.